Memories of Working at the Original Smoky Joe's Clothing in the 1960's

-As the owner and designer at Smoky Joe’s Clothing, I am responsible for all facets of running a business.
+As the owner and designer of Smoky Joe’s Clothing, I am responsible for all facets of running a business.
 One major difference from the original Smoky Joe’s Clothing, is retail stores versus on-line shopping.
 Smoky Joe’s Clothing currently is an online brand with no retail presence.

 I love a good story.
 Being part of the fabric of Chicago and meeting new people with memories of a city that has been changing over the years.
 While I didn’t grow up in Chicago, I have lived here for twenty years and call it home.
 The history and stories are what keeps this city jumping.
 A facet of owning a former family business is the history.
 I keep asking for stories from those I meet as it provides me with a rear view mirror of how the stores were ran and to continue the family legacy.